reaktor23/website/README.md

 -----------------

 Shortcodes are used to enable users to create certain HTML output from the markup pages.

+You can use Emojis with their shortcodes as listed [here](https://www.webfx.com/tools/emoji-cheat-sheet/)  :heart_eyes:

 Here are our implemented shortcodes for documentation:

 **Thumbnail**